Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/async_get.md

     return (labels, logits)
 ```

-The`-> tp.Callback[Tuple[tp.Numpy, tp.Numpy]]`represent the job function.
-Return a  `tuple` which have two elements.
-Every element is `tp.Numpy` and need use asynchronous calling.
+Annotation `-> tp.Callback[Tuple[tp.Numpy, tp.Numpy]]` means that this job function returns a `tuple` in which there are two elements whose type is `oneflow.typing.Numpy`, and the job function need to be called asynchronously.

-Thus，the parameters in callback function should be：
+Thus, the parameter annotation of the corresponding callback function should be:

 ```python
 g_total = 0